rontarrant/gtkDcoding/docs/_posts/2019-06-28-0048-mvc-i-introduction.md

 - the `ListStore` is a flat `TreeModel` with no hierarchy—a plain table as is shown in *Figure 2* above, in other words, and
 - the `TreeStore` is a hierarchical `TreeModel` and its rows may contain descendant rows (see *Figure 3* below).

-If it helps… the `TreeStore` is like a file browser in that any level can contain files and directories and those directories may contain other files and directories, etc., etc., ad infinitum.
+If it helps... the `TreeStore` is like a file browser in that any level can contain files and directories and those directories may contain other files and directories, etc., etc., ad infinitum.

 ## The Controller – Data Access Widgets

-Because `TreeModel`s have rows and columns, we access the data as… well, rows or columns.
+Because `TreeModel`s have rows and columns, we access the data as... well, rows or columns.
 To access columns, we have one widget, the `TreeViewColumn`, but for accessing rows, we have two:

 - the `TreeIter`, and
 - the `TreePath`.

-And there's a subtle, but important, difference between the two…
+And there's a subtle, but important, difference between the two...

 ### The TreeIter